 Ultimately, the search for a better audio system is, in many ways, a personal discovery of your deepest needs: "what really turns you on".
 You must experience many different components and systems, while keeping an open mind and heart, if you want to reach your unique destination.

 My system is analog oriented, based around a phono front-end.
-I also have an excellent tuner, and a CD player, but neither of them is my primary source.
+I also have an excellent tuner, and an outstanding CD player, but neither of them is my primary source.